decentralized-identity/did-siop-browser-ext/README.md

 ## See in Action ##
-Follow steps below to see the DID-SIOP in action.
+Follow the steps below to see the DID-SIOP in action.
 Note: _Please note, the current version of DID-SIOP available only as a Chrome Extension and tested on  Version 80.0.3987.163_

 - Download the Chrome Extension from [this link](https://drive.google.com/file/d/1JdUYNxjan7pE_W4qB4dUHZdCuG1_056s/view?usp=sharing)